iamdarkes/darkes/src/pages/index.md

       - icon: fa-music
         text: "[Musicality](https://musicality.darkes.me/) is a musician utility app that contains a guitar tuner, metronome and beats per minute calculator.
-I implemented a feature new to Android 7.1 (API level 25) called app shortcuts that allow users to go straight to a feature in the app.
-I made a website and I had it published on the Google Play Store."
+I made a product website for the app and I had the app published on the Google Play Store."
         title: Side Project - Musiciality
     section_id: experience
-    subtitle: I've had the pleasure of working at some wonderful companies doing backend, mobile and web development.
+    subtitle: I've had the pleasure of working at some wonderful companies doing back-end, mobile and web development.
     title: Experience
     type: features
   - background_style: style2